Public rights of way

 - maintain any public right of way

-- establish new rights of way by agreement
+- set up new rights of way by agreement

 - make orders to divert, extinguish or create paths, and confirm unopposed orders

 - make and confirm orders temporarily to divert or close any public right of way